gaifeng8864/klipper-on-android/README_en.md

    The system has used MOKEE's official patch to obtain root privileges

-   Brush and system root refer to the official tutorial:
+   flash and root refer to the official tutorial:

    ROM download and flash: https://download.mokeedev.com/aries.html